-Note that when an application is started (or restarted) via the Management Layer, it inherits environment variables from LCA, which executes the startup command.
+When an application is started (or restarted) via the Management Layer, it inherits environment variables from LCA, which executes the startup command.
 Therefore, you must also set the environment variables required for the application for the account that runs LCA.